Corrections Officers: Addiction, Stressors, and Problems Faced

 The psychological trauma that many COs face can lead to “corrections fatigue,” and post-traumatic stress disorder.
 For many COs, this can increase the risk of substance misuse and addiction.

-If you’re a corrections officer or know someone who is and in need of help, reach out to American Addiction Centers (AAC) to connect with a knowledgeable and compassionate admissions navigator, who can answer your questions, explain the options, and assist you in getting the help you need.
+If you’re a corrections officer or know someone who is and in need of help, reach out to American Addiction Centers (AAC) to connect with a knowledgeable and compassionate admissions navigator, who can answer your questions, explain your treatment options, and help you get on the road to recovery.
+AAC’s nationwide network of treatment centers offers evidence-based addiction-focused healthcare to help people struggling with addiction and co-occurring disorders find hope and healing.

 Additionally, AAC will soon begin offering a separate primary mental health residential treatment program for patients that do not have substance use disorder.
 Starting later this year, the River Oaks medical team will be able to help patients with major depression, bipolar disorder, post-traumatic stress disorder (PTSD), and various personality disorders learn to manage their own condition, enhance daily functioning skills, and avert future emergencies.